ng-learn-org/ng-learn-org.github.io/_posts/2014-02-27-Wirting_Custom_Validations_Part2.md

               expect(form.$error.minorDateOfBirth.$valid).toBeFalsy()
             });

-            it("should be invalid when day, month and year results in a combination combination where the year difference with current year is higher than 15 such as 1998", function(){
+            it("should be false when day, month and year results in a combination where the year difference with current year is higher than 15 such as 1998", function(){
               form.monthOfBirth.$setViewValue("2-Feb");
               form.dayOfBirth.$setViewValue(31);
               form.yearOfBirth.$setViewValue(1970);